Symplectic lattice gauge theories on Grid: approaching the conformal window: Numerical Implementation: Grid

 \subsection{Basic tests of the algorithm}

 In this subsection, we follow closely Sects.~III and~IV of Ref.~\cite{DelDebbio:2008zf}.
-As in Ref.~\cite{DelDebbio:2008zf}, the MD evolution is implemented using a second-order Omelyan integrator~\cite{Takaishi:2005tz}.
-However, in this work, the inversion of the fermion matrix is treated without preconditioning~\cite{DeGrand:1990dk}---see also Ref.~\cite{Bennett:2022yfa}.
+Our MD evolution is implemented using a second-order Omelyan integrator~\cite{Takaishi:2005tz}.
+However, in this work, the inversion of the fermion matrix is treated without preconditioning~\cite{DeGrand:1990dk, Bennett:2022yfa}.

 We now restrict attention to the theory with $N=2$, $N_{\rm f}=0$, and $N_{\rm as}=4$, and perform a set of preliminary checks on the algorithms we use.
 We present the results in Figs.~\ref{Fig:Creutz},~\ref{Fig:plaquette},~\ref{Fig:DH},~\ref{Fig:acceptance}, and~\ref{Fig:reversibility}, obtained, for convenience, setting the lattice parameters to $\beta=6.8$, and $a m_0=-0.6$, on an isotropic lattice with volume $\tilde{V}=(8a)^4$.